curl/curl/docs/libcurl/opts/CURLOPT_SSL_VERIFYHOST.md

 Pass a long set to 2L to make libcurl verify the host in the server's TLS certificate.

-When negotiating TLS and SSL connections, the server sends a certificate indicating its identity.
+When negotiating a TLS connection, the server sends a certificate indicating its identity.

 When CURLOPT_SSL_VERIFYHOST(3) is set to 1 or 2, the server certificate must indicate that it was made for the hostname or address curl connects to, or the